FotoNotes Acquires SiteCapture to Create Leading Field Ops Software Platform

 “On September 12, 2022, FotoNotes, a mobile software provider for residential property field ops, announced that it has acquired SiteCapture, a field ops platform in the Solar industry.
 The combined entity will be called SiteCapture, to reflect the company’s full product offering.”

 The acquisition positions SiteCapture, which is based in Oakland, CA, to become the leader in field operations mobile and cloud software, bringing you time and cost savings.

 Kamal Shah, founder and CEO of FotoNotes, will continue as CEO of SiteCapture, while Christopher Doyle, founder of SiteCapture, has joined the board of directors.

 “FotoNotes and SiteCapture are long-time partners, achieving substantial success in our respective industries,” said Kamal Shah, CEO of SiteCapture.
 “This is the natural next strategic step in our mission to deliver the best field operations software platform for Solar, Residential Property and other field-service intensive industries.”

 SiteCapture eliminates inefficiencies in capturing and managing critical data and photos on every field service job—which means you need only one application to manage your full range of field activities.

 Specific benefits of SiteCapture’s offerings include:

 - Meets the entire lifecycle of field project needs and requirements.
-SiteCapture isn’t a one-and-done fix; it’s a single, comprehensive software-as-a-service (SaaS) solution to help you from initial property inspection to ongoing maintenance.
+SiteCapture isn’t a one-and-done fix; it’s a comprehensive, all-in-one, software-as-a-service (SaaS) solution to help you from initial property inspection to ongoing maintenance.

 - Cuts time and costs.
 With SiteCapture’s easy-to-use app, teams become more efficient, spending 75% less time in the field.
 In addition, the software drives down costs by 10-20%.